 WHO IS I.S.A.P ?

-ISAP is a Section 21 Namibia Non Profit NGO that aims to combat poaching through creating awareness and gathering information (Intelligence), from various platforms, in support of the Namibian authorities.
-Once gained, information is collated and processed into intelligence, it is passed on to the likes of the Ministry of Environment & Tourism (MET), Namibian Police Protected Resource Division or any other authority or organization, which has anti-poaching as part of its objectives.
+ISAP is a Section 21 Namibia Non Profit NGO that aims to combat poaching through creating awareness, utilizing technology and gathering information (Intelligence), from various platforms, in support of the Namibian authorities (Ministry of Environment & Tourism – MET, Namibian Police Protected Resource Division), the Namibian Commercial Farming sector, Private reserves and various Conservancies.

-ISAP - Intelligence / Vounteer training / Air support
+- Overt & Covert Intelligence / training / air support

 ISAP is also the focal point for international volunteer training, as alluded to further along in this prospectus.